mohamm-ad/abax/README.md

 ### Token Estimation

-The default token estimation uses a ratio of 4 characters = 1 token, which is a general approximation.
+The default token estimation uses a ratio of 4 characters = 1 token, which is a very rough general approximation.
 For more accurate estimations specific to certain models, you can customize this ratio when prompted.

 ## Notes